testteampleaseignore/FindIt/README.md

 To get some testing data right away to start hacking, run `psql -U <username> <dbname> < testing-db.sql`, taking care to replace username and dbname appropriately.

+## Project Structure

+#### Page Templates
+- All of the page templates are located in the views/pages folder.
+- Embedded javascript and w3schools was used to design these pages.
+- The style for the pages was done in .css files.
+These can be viewed in the folder resources/css.

+#### The partials folder
+- Contains reused code.
+    - The header, the footer, and the menu were used for multiple pages.

+#### Server.js
+- All of the get and post requests are done in server.js.
+- The login information is also encrypted in this file.

+#### Uploads Folder
+- This contains a .keep file that ensures that files are uploaded an kept during a game.